 The single waterfall means principal is available to make interest payments.
-The cash reserve is a further source of liquidity; it covers coupon payments on the Class A and coupon payments on the Class B (only prior to a Class B interest subordination event) and C notes (only prior to a Class C interest subordination event) for approximately 2 quarterly payment dates assuming a three-month Euribor of 1%.
+The cash reserve is a further source of liquidity; it covers coupon payments on the Class A and coupon payments on the Class B (only prior to a Class B interest subordination event) for approximately 1.6 quarterly payment dates assuming a three-month Euribor of 1%.